hadasabraham/Tlamim-project/README.md

 - utils.py - defines an API of the backend features.
 The backend server use those wrapper function for easier use of the dataset and the other servers.
 - BackendApp.py - defines the backend server.
 - test.py - defines serveral basic tests on the system.
-- pathParameters/parameters.py - defines the communication structurebetweenthe fronend and the backend.
+- pathParameters/parameters.py - defines the communication structure between the frontend and the backend.